 Another example is Melissa McCracken who is an artist and synaesthete who paints the music she sees.
 As heard through My Modern Met, her canvases exude the rhythmic and aural ecstasies music she listens to like John Lennon.
 And then there are "virtuosos" who simply "know" music like Alma Deutscher.
 A British music prodigy who composed her own opera when she was 10 years old.

-Katsioulis, Tamment, McCracken and Deutscher were born with genuis, but some people aquire "savant syndrome" from a brain injury like Jason Padgett.
+So —Katsioulis, Tamment, McCracken and Deutscher were born with genuis, but some people aquire "savant syndrome" from a brain injury like Jason Padgett.
 Jason Padget experienced synaethesia after being hit in the head one night outside a karaoke bar.
 Shortly after his brain injury, Pagett began to see everything as fractals, and began to draw out his visions, and learned that what he was seeing were mathematical formulas.
 After the accident, he siad water looked like tangent lines and light became rays made up of lines and spirals.
 The images he began to corresponded to geometry and physics concepts he had never studied.
 Before that, Padgett was an ordinary guy, selling furniture as a living, until he was brutally attacked and hit on the head.

 Acquired savants or acciental genuis accounts have happend with not only brain surgery, but with epilepsy, sub-arachnoid haemorrhage, meningitis or even progressive aphasia.
-Additionally, there is a growing volume of literature that explores this phenomenon in previously healthy individuals diagnosed with Alzheimer’s Disease or frontal temporal dementia!
+Additionally, there is a growing volume of literature that explores this phenomenon in previously healthy individuals diagnosed with Alzheimer’s Disease or frontal temporal dementia.

 There are many theories to explain the neurophysiology of acquired savant syndrome, but most of them agree on these two explanations:

-Injury results in a reorganization of the brain and its processing hubs, allowing areas containing musical, artistic, or mathematical memory to be readily accessed.
+Theory A. Injury results in a reorganization of the brain and its processing hubs, allowing areas containing musical, artistic, or mathematical memory to be readily accessed.

 Theory B. Injury inhibits the higher cognitive functions (e.g., language, logic, comprehension) from suppressing natural creative abilities.

+Genuis, synaethesia, and aquired genuis is an interelated paradox, and a mystery.
+But science concludes only two explanations.
+I prefer to think there is a third conclusion becuase we are facing a bewildering mystery in the eye here.
 Is it possible that knowlege is perhaps in a world outside the individual?
 Have certain geniuses hit upon ideas, visions, and thoughts of unfathomable reality?
 Is it an awakening?
 A down-pour of timeless knowledge?
-Indeed, aquired genuis's have tapped into knowledge, and enlightenment, without dedicated effort or education.
+Science can not explain why an accidental bump on the head leads to genius, knowledge, and enlightenment, without dedicated effort or education.
 How is knowledge hidden in the brain, if it was never learned?
 How is knowlege in the brain suppressed if it was never aquired to begin with?

 Max Planck stated: "Science cannot solve the ultimate mystery of nature.
 And that is because, in the last analysis, we ourselves are a part of the mystery that we are trying to solve."

-To conclude, I thought a genuis would be needed in my future, and get along quite well..
+To conclude, I thought a savant would be needed in my future, and get along quite well..
 They would have to face many unknowns and push themselves to help achieve a vision of humanity finally living offworld inside a tiny Martian Colony.
 All in a days work for a genuis, I thought to myself.
 Although, Michelangelo might not have agreed with me.

 “If you knew how much work went into it, you wouldn't call it genius.”